 We hereby conclude that Multi-level inverters are a very promising technology in the power industry.
-In this paper, the advantages and applications of Multi-Level Inverters mentioned and a detailed description of different multi-level inverter topologies is presented.
-Single Phase H-Bridge Inverter functioning is realized virtually using MATLAB SIMULINK.
+In this paper, the advantages and applications of Multi-Level Inverters are mentioned and a detailed description of different multi-level inverter topologies is presented.
+Single Phase H-Bridge Inverter functioning is realized virtually using MATLAB Simulink.
 A detailed Multi-Level Inverter is presented from which we concluded that the harmonic content is greatly reduced in Multi-Level Inverter.
 The cascaded H-bridge has the lowest weight and cost between the multilevel inverters, but its power losses is more that all the other topologies.
 Proposed switching pattern is having reduced events of switching as compared to conventional switching pattern.
 Lesser is the switching lesser is the switching losses.
 It is also observed that the inclusion of parallel diodes do not increase conduction losses of inverter.
-With the adoption of this proposed scheme losses of the inverter is reduced by 10 W.